fluid-project/infusion-docs/src/documents/PromisesAPI.md

 This is a slightly esoteric but very powerful API.
-To get a sense of its overall function, it could be compared with the standard [pipeline](https://github.com/cujojs/when/blob/master/docs/api.md#whenpipeline) algorithm supplied with [when.js](https://github.com/cujojs/when) - the concept is that an "initial payload" (which may be empty) is successively transformed by sequentially, possibly asynchronous, stages of a pipeline of functions.
+To get a sense of its overall function, it could be compared with the standard [pipeline](https://github.com/cujojs/when/blob/master/docs/api.md#whenpipeline) algorithm supplied with [when.js](https://github.com/cujojs/when) - the concept is that an "initial payload" (which may be empty) is successively transformed by sequential, possibly asynchronous, stages of a pipeline of functions.
 Each function accepts the return value of its predecessor, and may synchronously return a transformed payload, or a promise asynchronously yielding such a payload.
 It may also of course also return a promise which rejects, terminating the transform chain.